devopsacademyau/academy/classes/04class/exercises/c04-iac02/README.md

 - Subnet 4 CIDR

 ## Submit a PR with the following files:
-- README.md based on the [ANSWER.md file](ANSWER.md) with a link to all files from your answer.
-The links are already in the ANSWER.md file, but if you have any additional files, include a link to it.
+- README.md based on the [ANSWER.md file](ANSWER.md) with a link to the following files from your answer:
+    - _backend.tf
+        - with tthe backend configuration
+    - _provider.tf
+        -with the provider configuration
+    - vpc.tf
-- All your Terraform code used to create the resources listed above
+        - with all your resources
+    - output.tf
+        - with the outputs
+    - main.tfvars
+        - with the input variables
+    - variables.tf
+        - with the variables definitions
+    - output.txt
-- output.txt with the output of the `terraform plan` command
+        - with the output of the `terraform plan` command

 Your state file can be local, and should not be include it in your PR.